How to Get a Loan for a Used Car

 Get preapproved

 It can be surprisingly easy to shop around and compare auto loan offers.
-You can find the best used car loan rates available by shopping for a pre approved car loan from multiple lenders and then comparing the offers you receive.
+You can find the best used car loan rates available to you by applying for preapproval through multiple lenders and then comparing the offers you receive.
 You can also take the offers to the dealership to help you negotiate better terms.

 Tips for success